Tree Campus Higher Education

 Trees play a critical role in the maintenance and health of PCC’s campuses.
 By providing shade and releasing water vapor in the summer, and by slowing cold winds in the winter, trees reduce buildings’ cooling and heating needs.
 Their root systems and canopies slow stormwater run-off, reducing erosion and preventing potentially harmful chemicals from reaching our waterways.
 An expansive and diverse tree population also provides habitats for a wide range of other wildlife, which improves biodiversity and overall ecosystem health.
 Further, trees contribute to more relaxing and enjoyable learning environments – no small matter for the thousands of students, faculty, and staff who visit our campuses daily.

 Of course, trees’ capacities to reduce atmospheric CO2, release oxygen through photosynthesis, and filter toxins from the air are perhaps their most valuable contributions to life on Earth.
 Their protection is critical in efforts to reduce emissions of greenhouse gases that worsen global climate change.
-Participation in the Tree Campus USA program, therefore, is in line with the goals stated in PCC’s Climate Action Plan, which establishes targets of a 40% reduction in our overall CO2 emissions by 2030, and an 80% reduction by 2050, when compared to 2006 levels.
+Participation in the Tree Campus Higher Education program, therefore, is in line with the goals stated in PCC’s Climate Action Plan, which establishes a carbon neutrality goal by 2040.